MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionwatcher.md

 > [!IMPORTANT]
 > You must confirm access to the remote system platform with a call to **[RemoteSystem.RequestAccessAsync](remotesystem_requestaccessasync_380675631.md)** before you instantiate this class.

+> [!IMPORTANT]
+> RemoteSystemSession discovery requirements:
+> 1. Bluetooth must be be on, on both client and host devices.
+> 2. On the host device, the "Share Across Devices" setting in the "Shared Experiences" page (under System) in the Settings app must be “Everyone nearby”.
+> 3. Client and host apps must have the same PackageFamilyName.
+>
+> RemoteSystemSession discovery may work via LAN discovery, but it isn’t guaranteed (depends on the network configuration).

 ## -see-also

 ## -examples